NetApp/trident/docs/dag/kubernetes/concepts_and_definitions.rst

   * Recycle - Kubernetes will connect the volume to a temporary pod and issue a ``rm -rf`` command to clear the data after the volume is released.
 For our interests, this is only supported by NFS volumes.
   * Delete - Kubernetes will delete the PV when it is released.
 However, Kubernetes does not delete the storage which was referenced by the PV.
 A storage administrator will need to delete the volume on the backend.

-More information about PVs can be found in the `Kubernetes <https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes>`_ or `OpenShift <https://docs.openshift.com/container-platform/latest/architecture/additional_concepts/storage.html#persistent-volumes>`_ documentation.
+More information about PVs can be found in the `Kubernetes PV <https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes>`_ or `OpenShift PV <https://docs.openshift.com/container-platform/3.11/architecture/additional_concepts/storage.html#persistent-volumes>`_ documentation.

 Storage Class
 -------------